 You can book a trip to the Dominican Republic all year round due to the warm climate.
 In July and August which are consider peak high season temperatures can reach 80 degrees so beaware of this.
 Hurricane season lasts from June to November but the Dominican Republic is rarely affected by this.

-Travel in Dominican Republic
+Travelling in Dominican Republic

 There are so many different experiences in the Dominican Republic, you could go in search on the best beach, see breathtaking architecture in Santo Domingo or visit the highest peak in the Caribbean.
 If you have a passion for wildlife you could go whale watching in Península de Samaná and enjoy dancing in La Vega.
 There are lots of land and water sports available to book like horseback riding, white water rafting, learning to surf, going canyoning and rappeling, cliff-jumping, visiting remote waterfalls, exploring caves or trying one of the local passions - salsa dancing.